thoufer/Avian-Infographics/README.md

 # Data
 We are providing several different "types" of data to use in the challenge:

-1. 1974-2014 annual population estimates for the four species for each of the mid-continent survey "strata", along with spatial information about the strata.
+1. 1974-2012 annual population estimates for the four species for each of the mid-continent survey "strata", along with spatial information about the strata.
 Annual estimates of pond totals for each prairie/parkland stratum in which ponds are counted.
-2. Survey segment counts from 1974-2014 for the four species and ponds (the "raw" data used to create the population estimates) for the entire survey area (mid-continent and eastern survey area), along with spatial information about the location of the strata.
-The counts represent actual number of birds seen by the pilot or observer over the lenght of the segment.
+2. Survey segment counts from 1974-2012 for the four species and ponds (the "raw" data used to create the population estimates) for the entire survey area (mid-continent and eastern survey area), along with spatial information about the location of the strata.
+	* TotalBirds Column:  This reflects the total number of birds observed on a segemnt.
+	* Pairs Column: Observers record social groupings during the survey, and this reflects the number of breeding pairs observed.
+A breeding pair is defined as 1 male + 1 female, or 1 single male.
+Single males are presumed to have a female on a nest.
+	* From 2000 to 2012 counts are weighted by the proportion of the segment actually flown.
+This is reflected by non-integer counts in the totalBirds, and pairs columns.
+	* If a segement for a particular year/stratum/transect does not appear in the table then it was not flown.

-3. A link to continental, spatially explicit precipitation data that can provide more extensive information about habitat conditions than the survey specific pond counts.
+3. A link to continental, spatially explicit precipitation data that can provide more extensive information about habitat conditions than the survey-specific pond counts.

-The survey consists of XXX transects, which are divided into ~18 mile segments for data collection purposes (prior to GPS technology, spatial information about count location was collected by segment).
+The survey consists of 459 transects, which are divided into ~18 mile segments for data collection purposes (prior to GPS technology, spatial information about count location was collected by segment).
 A pilot-observer (left seat) and observer (right seat) count all waterfowl seen, by species, within 1/8 mile from either side of the survey aircraft, which flies at an altitude of 100 ft and ~90 mi/hr. ([Pilot observations](http://www.flyways.us/status-of-waterfowl/pilot-reports)) For the purpose of population estimation, the transects are divided into strata and supplementary data are used to correct for differences in detection among survey crews.

-Ponds are counted by the right seat observer on YYY transects within 26 of the survey strata.
+Ponds are counted by the right seat observer on 149 transects within 26 of the survey strata.

 **Survey spatial information**: